Business Impact of Tariffs on Kiosk Industry

 So What About Tariffs?

-Article by Craig on Impact of Tariffs on kiosks and digital signage.
+Article on Impact of Tariffs on kiosks and digital signage.
 With the election comes new trade policies.
 One in particular is tariffs.
-If put in place it has ramifications across the kiosk industry and the digital signage industry.
+If put in place, it will have ramifications across the kiosk and digital signage industries.
 Article on AVIXA

 It’s early on for sure but good idea to lay out starting framework for cautions and also new opportunities.